tenthyoung/week7hw/README.md

-#Train Finder
+#Train Schedule
-This is a simple web app that helps you find the best train
+This is a simple web app that helps you to set up a train schedule